AirshipWeb/airship-website/src/pages/blog/airship-update-june-2020.md

 Representing the Airship community was Noor from Dell at the Ironic sessions.
 These sessions highlighted some potential future paths forward with vendor variations of Redfish.

-The planned agenda, [*here*](https://etherpad.opendev.org/p/airship-virtual-ptg-2020) was a perfect fit for the allotted time.
+The planned agenda [*here*](https://etherpad.opendev.org/p/airship-virtual-ptg-2020) was a perfect fit for the allotted time.

 <br>